Page Reviewed / Updated - Jan. 2019

-The Missouri Aged and Disabled (ADW) Medicaid waiver provides in-home services to Missouri residents aged 63 or over who have been assessed to require nursing home care, but have chosen to receive care in their home instead.
+The Missouri Medicaid Aged and Disabled Waiver (ADW) provides in-home services to Missouri residents aged 63 or over who have been assessed to require nursing home care, but have chosen to receive care in their homes instead.
 This Waiver pays for a range of services, such as adult day care, chore services, and home delivered meals.
 Services are intended to make it easier for family members or a spouse to care for a loved one at home.

 The Aged and Disabled Waiver is managed by the Division of Senior and Disability Services within the Missouri Department of Health and Senior Services, in coordination with MO HealthNet.

 The Aged and Disabled Waiver considers the qualification criteria related to the applicant's age, ability, and finances.
 Applicants must be at least 63 years of age and have a functional disability that necessitates the need for the level of care typically found in nursing homes.
 Those 63 and 64 years of age must be physically disabled.

 MO HealthNet (another name for Medicaid in Missouri) considers both an applicant's income and resources.
 For the A&D Waiver specifically, as of January 2019, the most recent published information puts the monthly income limit for this waiver at $1,348.
 The asset limit is $3,000.
 Not all of an individual's resources are included as countable assets.
 An applicant’s home, provided either the owner or his spouse lives in it, and the equity is valued under $585,000, is exempt.
 A primary vehicle, certain personal effects, household goods, and a prepaid funeral / burial plan are also exempt.